 This carousel screen selection is the hub of user maintenance and aligner service.
-The Portable Imaging Aligners are relatively maintenance free when compared to conventional systems.
-Some routine tasks may be required from time to time to assure optimum performance.
+The Imaging alignment machines are relatively maintenance free when compared to conventional systems.
+Some routine tasks may be required form time to time to assure optimum performance.
 Calibration accesses the utilities required for these tasks.
 Selections are: